 Two essential facts must be recorded for every deposit or advance:

 In Manager, both facts are recorded simultaneously when the deposit or advance is received.
-To receive a deposit, go to the Bank Accounts or Cash Accounts tab.
-Select Receive money in the
+To receive a deposit, go to the Receipts tab and click New Receipt:

-Complete the receipt form as you would for any other receipt.
-Do not select anything in the
+Complete the receipt form as you would for any other receipt:

-Unit price field.
-However, if you wish, enter the quantity and unit price and Manager will calculate a total amount:
+Unit pricefield.
+However, if you wish, enter the quantity and unit price and Manager will calculate a total.

-The receipt will now be added to the applicable bank or cash account’s balance.
-If marked as pending, it will show in the
+The receipt will now be added to the applicable bank or cash account’s balance:

 Clicking on the balance, you can see transactions contributing to it, including the recent deposit:

-You can do the same thing in the Customers tab, with identical results.
+You can do the same thing in the Customers tab, with similar results.